Antmajgra/Blueberry-Game/README.md

-## Blueberry-Game
+# Blueberry-Game
-It's a simple game made in GDevelop
+It's a simple game made in GDevelop for mobile and PC

+## Download
+You can download game from:
+...

-# Description
+## Description
-This game is made in GDevelop.
 It's platformer with history about blueberies and aphids.

+## Some Video

+## Wiki
+If you want any of more accurate infomation, I invite you to [Wiki](https://github.com/Antmajgra/Blueberry-Game/wiki)